Tables for Wedding Reception–How to Choose the Right Shape and Size

 Should you go with the serpentine look?

-Deciding which tables to rent for your wedding is a critical step in creating the look and feel you want for your reception.
+Deciding which tables to order for your wedding is a critical step in creating the look and feel you want for your reception.
 Do you envision guests gathered at small round tables of six or eight guests for intimate conversation, or do you prefer long tables that seem endless in a room?
 Thankfully, the choice is yours to make.
 Here are some questions you’ll want to answer in an effort to help you decide which tables will be best for your wedding.

 What’s your wedding vision?